olasunkanmi-SE/olasunkanmi-SE/README.md

 As a software engineer, I am driven by a passion for designing and developing robust, innovative solutions that push the boundaries of what we know.
 My current areas of focus include web, blockchain, generative AI, and distributed systems.

-Backend Development: Node.js, Typescript, Rust
+Backend Development: Node.js, Typescript, Rust, GraphQL

 Machine Learning: Exploring LLMs, Generative AIs.